 Hosteria de Alcala is located at 307 Alcala.
 The restaurant is situated in an indoor patio with tables that surround a beautiful fountain.
 They offer Oaxacan specialties and national cuisine.
 Live music is offered Friday, Saturday and Sunday evenings.

 Los Mestizos is located at Garcia Vigil 416.
-This is one of Oaxaca’s newest restaurants.
+This is one of Oaxaca’s newer restaurants.
 It is in a colonial building three blocks from the zocalo.
-The owners are Italian and excellent Italian food and good pastas are served.
+The owners are Italian; the cuisine is excellent and focuses on Italian food including pasta.

 Los Pacos is located at Constitucion 104.
 This restaurant is located directly across from the Santa Domingo Church.
 It has an open air patio and from this you can access the Quetzali art gallery.
 This restaurant is known for their fresh spinach salads and the mole colorado.
 They have 10 tables.

-The restaurant Senorial located in the hotel Senorial is pretty much a dump.
-The prices are cheap but I was told by several people that the food was lousy.
+Senorial, located in the Hotel Senorial is pretty much a dump.
+The prices are cheap, although I did not eat here, I was told by several people that the food was lousy.

 Del Vitral is one of Oaxaca’s fanciest restaurants.
 It is located at Guerrero 201 just off Armenta and Lopez, about 2 blocks east of the Hotel Senorial.
 This place has elegant decor and some of the private dining rooms are quite luxurious.
-When you walk in the downstairs you will see a nice marble stairway leading up to the restaurant directly in front of you.
+Visitors entering the downstairs will quickly see an elegant marble stairway leading up to the restaurant.
 On your left will be a cage with a pretty parrot.
 The food is quite good but a little on the expensive side although not too bad.
 It is open from lunchtime until 11:30 at night.
 For more information call PHONE NUMBER (951) 6-31-24.

-The buffet breakfast served at Quinta Real Hotel is extremely good.
-There is a large variety of dishes and fruit.
+Quinta Real Hotel serves a beautiful buffet breakfast with a wide variety of local dishes and fresh fruit.
 The drinks are especially good.
-You can order everything from orange, pineapple, carrot, tomato, to papaya juice.
+One can order everything from orange, pineapple, carrot, tomato, to papaya juice.